-Not everyone is an athlete, or even a serious exerciser, but want to work out in order to improve fitness or health.
-Gyms can be overwhelming and off putting.
+Not everyone is an athlete or even a serious exerciser, but want to work out in order to improve fitness or health.
+Gyms can be overwhelming and off-putting.

-You might be surprised to know that some of the best exercise we can do - don't require a gym at all!
+You might be surprised to know that some of the best exercises we can do don't require a gym at all!
 Our list shows just what you can do without a gym, they will help you get fitter, improve your balance and movement range, along with many more health benefits.

 It doesn't matter how old you are or what level your fitness is at, these exercises are aimed at everyone.

 1) Yoga - yoga is brilliant to help reduce stress and improve flexibility.
 It is made up of movements that flow into each other and classes come in all levels of ability, from beginner to advanced.
 There are lots of classes commonly available, or some great videos online, if classes aren't your thing.